pantaleone-ai/selfhosted-ai-workflow-content-engine/README.md

-# PantaleoneAI - Agentic Content @ Scale
+# Your-Local-AI - Agentic Content @ Scale
 Create an AI content engine in less than 60 minutes

 # Step 1 - Get an OCI (or similar) Server